 “You can't just take a straight-size item and make it larger.
 That's a disservice to plus-size women.”

 “A lot of brands in the plus-size space are lazy and misleading,” says Brooke Cundiff, the co-founder and chief merchandising officer of CoEdition that offers clothing in sizes 14 to 32.
 “They simply cut a jean by sizing up from a size 6.”
 This isn’t only a problem with denim.
 Many brands that make plus-size items use a grading system that involves taking a straight-size sample of a garment and scaling it up to create larger sizes with no other considerations.
 According to plus-size fashion brand Henning founder Lauren Chan, who spoke about the topic with Refinery29 in July, if a brand skips “steps of redesigning, perhaps resourcing, refitting, and regrading, that cut corner is going to result in clothes that don’t fit people.”
 Cundiff adds that, in order for plus-size brands to offer women jeans that are both flattering and comfortable, they need to “contour to vastly different figures,” meaning take shape into account.

 All bodies are different, which makes finding a pair of jeans that fits just right hard, no matter what size you wear.
-That said, when you enter into plus-sizes, it gets tenfold more difficult, and in turn, frustrating.
+That said, when you enter into plus-sizes — which 67% of Americans wear — it gets tenfold more difficult, and in turn, frustrating.
 “I just want more jeans that make me feel confident, but also comfortable,” says Bader.
 When you think about it, that’s hardly too much to ask.